dominikjaro/GCP-cloud-resume-api/README.md

 # GCP-cloud-resume-api

 A project where I built and deployed a serverless API using Google Cloud Functions and Firestore, integrated with Cloud Build as CI/CD to deploy functions on every push to GitHub automatically.
 An API that can serve resume data in JSON format.
+I used Terraform to manage and provision cloud infrastructure.

 ## Architecture Diagram